 About the game

 Untrusted is an online multiplayer (10 to 16 players) hacking/social deduction game currently in development, inspired by the Werewolf/Mafia genre and similar games.
-It is available as alpha build for GNU/Linux and Microsoft Windows systems, and as WebGL for browser play.
+It is available as beta build for GNU/Linux and Microsoft Windows systems, and as WebGL for browser play.